 2 So, that's back in 2016.
 From an Employee Relations point of view, we have reflected on, not specifically 3 Mr. O'Brien's case but including Mr. O'Brien's case, on 4 5 a range of feedback we've had over many cases where 10:27 individuals feel that those supports are really a tick 6 7 box, they're not really supports that are helpful.
-You 8 know, that has been a theme of feedback that we have heard in a number of cases.
-As a result - and, as 9 I say, not specifically related to Mr. O'Brien - but as 10:28 10 11 a result of a number of cases, we have moved to the 12 position of developing an Employee Relations guidance 13 note for, primarily Employee Relations staff and 14 Medical HR staff and, I suppose, investigators and 15 service managers, that sets out a range of supports 10:28 16 that need to be offered to individuals, which is much 17 broader than here's Occupational Health or here's 18 Inspire and Carecall.
+You 8 know, that has been a theme of feedback that we have 9 heard in a number of cases.
+As a result - and, as I say, not specifically related to Mr. O'Brien - but as 10:28 10 a result of a number of cases, we have moved to the 11 position of developing an Employee Relations guidance 12 13 note for, primarily Employee Relations staff and Medical HR staff and, I suppose, investigators and 14 service managers, that sets out a range of supports 15 10:28 16 that need to be offered to individuals, which is much broader than here's Occupational Health or here's 17 18 Inspire and Carecall.
 19 34 when was that guidance note issued?
 Q. That was last year.
-So that was 2022 that that 20 Α. 10:29 guidance document has eventually gone through SMT and 21 22 is now part of our processes.
-What that is is 23 really -- we looked at that in terms of, you know, the 24 feedback is does an individual want somebody from HR or 25 Employee Relations as their support.
-Because, for 10.29example in this particular case with Mr. O'Brien, 26 27 I have no relationship with Mr. O'Brien, I don't know for many of our staff.
+So that was 2022 that that 20 Α. 10:29 guidance document has eventually gone through SMT and 21 is now part of our processes.
+What that is is 22 23 really -- we looked at that in terms of, you know, the 24 feedback is does an individual want somebody from HR or 25 Employee Relations as their support.
+Because, for 10.29example in this particular case with Mr. O'Brien, 26 27 I have no relationship with Mr. O'Brien, I don't know Mr. O'Brien, so for me to try to provide support, I'm 28 29 not necessarily the right person, and that's the case for many of our staff.
 We meet them, unfortunately, in these circumstances where it's an investigation process but we don't have that natural contact or natural relationship with the individual or the practitioner.
 So, are we the best people to be that support?
 No, 10:29 we probably aren't.